 Complete this safety training workshop in order to gain access to the 3D printers housed at the MADLab at Gerstein Science Information Centre.

-Plus: Faculty and instructors can request instructional support on library market research resources by contacting Entrepreneurship Librarian Carey Toane.
+Faculty and instructors can request instructional support on library market research resources by contacting Entrepreneurship Librarian Carey Toane.

 Find out more about how librarians support teaching.

 The Innovations & Partnerships Office (IPO) helps build successful partnerships between industry, business, government, and the University of Toronto research community and manages U of T’s portfolio of intellectual property.
+See their Startup Guidebook and Inventor's Guide.

 Toronto Public Library provides access to business databases and online research tools for residents of Toronto.